Fort Smith, Arkansas: Elementary and secondary education

 The public schools in the majority of Fort Smith, as well as a section of Barling, are operated by the Fort Smith School District.
 Currently, the district includes 26 schools.
 During the 2019–2020 school year, the district had an enrollment of more than 14,748 students.
 It has 2 high schools, 4 middle schools, 19 elementary schools, and 1 alternative learning center.

 Fort Smith public schools provide education from kindergarten through the 12th grade, as do some private Protestant schools.
 Catholic parochial schools offer education through the ninth grade.

 Middle Schools in Fort Smith include Chaffin Middle School, Ramsey Middle School, Kimmons Middle School, and Darby Middle School.

 Private schools covering the same grade range include Trinity Catholic School, Union Christian Academy, and Northside Christian Academy.

 High schools in Fort Smith include the public Northside High School and Southside High School, along with the private Union Christian Academy and Northside Christian Academy.

-Some portions of Fort Smith in the south are zoned to Greenwood School District.
+Parts of Fort Smith in the south are zoned to Greenwood School District.

 Fort Smith previously had a Catholic grade school for black children, St. John the Baptist School; it closed in 1968.

 Media

 Print

 The Southwest Times Record is the largest newspaper in the city, as well as the region.
-It is owned by Gannett.
+It is owned by the USA Today Co..
 The Hispanos Unidos is the only Spanish-language publication in the region.
 Other publications in the Fort Smith area include Entertainment Fort Smith and Do South Magazine.